unovue/shadcn-vue/apps/www/src/content/docs/installation/nuxt.md

 - I place the UI components in the `components/ui` folder.
 - The rest of the components such as `<PageHeader />` and `<MainNav />` are placed in the `components` folder.
 - The `lib` folder contains all the utility functions.
 I have a `utils.ts` where I define the `cn` helper.
-- The `styles` folder contains the global CSS.
+- The `assets/css` folder contains the global CSS.

 ### That's it